r-deam/100hires-JGM/README.md

 Cloned the repository into Cursor via terminal
-Opened the repository in Cursor and wrote this README publish the said README sent the repo link by email
+Opened the repository in Cursor and wrote this README publish the said README sent the required link by email

 ***Issues and Troubleshooting***
 Unsure which Claude extensions was required, identified and installed the official "Claude for VS"from Anthropic (verified publisher)